Single Sign On

 SAML SP & OIDC RP Software

 In order to complete the single sign-on (SSO) transaction your target application must be secured with either SAML or OpenID Connect.
 Many commercial applications ship with support for one of the two protocols.
-In general, there are two ways to secure an application in order to leverage a centralized access management platform like the Gluu Server:
+In general, there are two ways to secure an application that does not already support federation in order to leverage a centralized access management platform like the Gluu Server:

 1) Use a Web Server Filter / Reverse Proxy;